Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-quiesce-pu.markdown

 *Description:*

-Remove one instance from the specified **stateless** Processing Unit
+This command removes one instance from the specified Processing Unit (which must be stateless).

 *Input Example:*